awhit003/OlySkew/README.md

 # OlySkew
-A website that tracks the olympic games medal count and adjusts for population and GDP(PPP).
+A Web page that tracks the olympic games medal count and adjusts for population and GDP(PPP), used as a learning experience or training task.

+The project is currently stagnating.